Every trader has a different risk tolerance, but for our Vector Ridge process I will give you clear, practical guidelines on sizing and risk.

 - Max allocation by class: Currencies 15%, Equities 8%, Commodities 6%

-- Grade A = larger positions with minimal/no stops, add on new signals
+- Grade A = larger positions with minimal/no stops, add on new trades

 - Lower grades = smaller positions with tight stops and quick profits